truenas/middleware/docs/userguide/freenas_services.rst

 * UDP 161 (listens here for SNMP requests)

-Available MIBS are located in :file:`/usr/share/snmp/mibs` and :file:`/usr/local/share/snmp/mibs`.
+Available MIBS are located in :file:`/usr/local/share/snmp/mibs`.

 Figure 11.12a shows the SNMP configuration screen.
 Table 11.12a summarizes the configuration options.